-The convertible loans are denominated in Norwegian Kroner (NOK); however, the functional currency of the Company is the US Dollar.
+The convertible loans were denominated in Norwegian Kroner (NOK); however, the functional currency of the Company is the US Dollar.
 As a result of this difference in currencies, the proceeds that were received by the Company were not fixed and varied based on foreign exchange rates.
 A portion of the loans, the conversion feature, is a derivative required to be recognized and measured at fair value at each reporting period.
-Any changes in fair value in the convertible loans from period to period is recorded as a non-cash gain or loss in the profit and loss statements.
-The convertible loans, including accrued interest, are classified as short-term liability at amortized cost.
-The conversion feature derivative liability is classified as short-term held-for-trading liability.
-The derivative liability is measured using Black-Scholes valuation model.
+Any changes in fair value in the convertible loans from period to period were recorded as a non-cash gain or loss in the profit and loss statements.
+The convertible loans, including accrued interest, were classified as short-term liability at amortized cost.
+The conversion feature derivative liability was classified as short-term held-for-trading liability.
+The derivative liability was measured using Black Scholes valuation model.

-Amounts in NOK 1,000 31 December 2023 31 December 2022
+Amounts in NOK 1,000 31 December 2024 31 December 2023

-Short term debt 9,761 36,461
+Short Term Debt - 9,761

-Derivative liability 4,561 2,199
+Derivative Liabilitiy - 4,561

-Accrued interest 548 851
+Accrued Interest - 548

-Conversion price NOK 0.53 NOK 3.00
+Conversion price NOK 0.53

-Interest rate 5% 5%
+Interest Rate - 5%

-Maturity date 10 November 2024 17 August 2023
+Maturity Date 10 November 2024

 New loan terms revised per the EGM held 11 July 2023 and 10 November 2023.